rawiriblundell/simple-locate/README.md

 To install, simply drop these scripts into an appropriate place in your `$PATH` e.g. `/usr/local/bin`, then obviously ensure they are executable with `chmod +x`.
 Next, setup a `cron` entry to your liking for the update script.
 Then you could optionally manually run it.

 If you don't have an existing `locate` binary, you can rename `simple-locate` to `locate`, or symlink it.
+These scripts will otherwise not conflict with, and will happily live side by side with a classic flavour of `locate`.